jimonthebarn/dotfiles/zsh-custom/themes/powerlevel10k/README.md

 For details, see [this post on /r/zsh]( https://www.reddit.com/r/zsh/comments/eg49ff/powerlevel10k_prompt_history_exit_code_colors/fc5huku).

-### Is there an AUR package for Powerlevel10k?

-There is [zsh-theme-powerlevel10k-git](
-  https://aur.archlinux.org/packages/zsh-theme-powerlevel10k-git/).
-It's owned by an unaffiliated volunteer.

-There is also an [official Powerlevel10k package](#arch-linux) for Pacman.

 ### What is the minimum supported Zsh version?

 Zsh 5.1 or newer should work.
 Fast startup requires Zsh >= 5.4.